 If neither of these methods will work, you may need veneers.
-These are usually made of porcelain or similar material and are bonded to the front of the teeth, creating a more natural look.
+These are usually made of porcelain or similar material and bonded to the teeth’ front, creating a more natural look.
 Veneers can take time to place because we must buff the tooth down first to make space for the veneer, which serves as the outer shell of your tooth.
 Veneers can last for years but will need to be replaced eventually, making this a more costly and time-consuming option.

 If you’re wearing braces, chances are you’re doing it to get the smile you’ve always dreamed of having.
-It would be hard to imagine going through all that time and effort only to discover damage on your teeth because of not brushing with your braces.
-That’s why we can’t stress enough the importance of maintaining good oral hygiene throughout your treatment.
-Remember to brush at least twice a day with a good, soft-bristled brush.
+It would be hard to imagine going through all that time and effort only to discover damage to your teeth because of not brushing with your braces.
+That’s why we can’t stress the importance of maintaining good oral hygiene throughout your treatment enough.
+Remember to brush at least twice daily with a good, soft-bristled brush.
 Brush and floss between and around each bracket to ensure plaque doesn’t build up.
 Rinse your mouth after eating if you can’t brush.
-And don’t forget to keep up your regular dental cleanings during treatment, in addition to your regular orthodontist visits.
+And don’t forget to keep up your regular dental cleanings during treatment and your regular orthodontist visits.

-When you partner with Ohana Orthodontics and commit to practicing good oral hygiene, you will love your new smile!
+You will love your new smile when you partner with Ohana Orthodontics and commit to practicing good oral hygiene!